lewagon/dotfiles/06-Projects/01-Pundit/03-Building/README.md

 Tip: always run `heroku run rails db:migrate` after pushing to Heroku to make sure your production database is up to date with any changes.

 ## Pair Programming
 It is hard to split the work and have everyone starting to code on an empty project.
 Start by generating your **core models** on the lead developer's machine, in [pair-programming](https://en.wikipedia.org/wiki/Pair_programming).
 Make sure you follow thoroughly the DB schema that was validated by the teaching staff.
+You can refresh your Active Record knowledge [here](https://kitt.lewagon.com/knowledge/cheatsheets/activerecord) before starting to create your models.

 Always start by generating the models that do not reference other models.
 Remember the syntax?